wahni-green/genie/README.md

 5. Add a new button to your Settings Dropdown in NavBar Settings.

    Item Type should be Action and Action should be `new genie.SupportTicket()`
+6. Add another button to navigate to support portal (where ticket is created).

+   Item Type should be Action and Action should be `genie.OpenPortal()`
 #### License

 MIT